azmainadel/fpl-stat-gen/README.md

 1. Python 3.4.
 Go to [Download Python 3.4.7](https://www.python.org/downloads/)

-2. `requests` library.
-Run the following on your terminal:
+2. `requests` and `tqdm` library.
+Run the following on your preferred terminal:

 ```
-pip3 install requests
+pip3 install requests tqdm
 ```

+3. Set Email, Password and League ID in the **python_script** folder.

 ## Usage